-The undersigned appoints Scott L Mathis and Maria Echevarria, and each of them, as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock and/or Series B preferred stock of Algodon Wines & Luxury Development Group, Inc. held of record by the undersigned at the close of business on August 25, 2017 at the Annual Meeting of Stockholders of Algodon Wines & Luxury Development Group, Inc. to be held on September 19, 2017, at 2:00 p.m.
+The undersigned appoints Scott L. Mathis and Maria Echevarria, and each of them, as proxies, each with the power to appoint his or her substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of Algodon Wines & Luxury Development Group, Inc. held of record by the undersigned at the close of business on July 27, 2018 at the Annual Meeting of Stockholders of Algodon Wines & Luxury Development Group, Inc. to be held on September 12, 2018, at 2:00 p.m.
 Eastern Time, at 135 Fifth Ave., 10th Floor, New York, NY 10010, or at any adjournment thereof.

 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS INDICATED.
-IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE FIVE NOMINEES TO THE BOARD OF DIRECTORS, AND IN FAVOR OF PROPOSAL 2, PROPOSAL 3, PROPOSAL 5 AND PROPOSAL 6 AND "FOR" EVERY THREE YEARS ON PROPOSAL 4, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE ONE NOMINEE TO THE BOARD OF DIRECTORS, AND IN FAVOR OF PROPOSAL 2, PROPOSAL 3, PROPOSAL 4, AND PROPOSAL 5, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.